Experimental observation of a Rindler horizon: Rindler horizon thermodynamics

 \subsection{Measurement of the positron mass}

-Given a succesful description of the photon spectrum based on the second law of thermodynamics, it is interesting to note that within the temperature, one is able to isolate any of the physical constants present; namely $c$, $k_{B}$, $\hbar$, or the positron mass $m_{p}$.
+Given a successful description of the photon spectrum based on the second law of thermodynamics, it is interesting to note that within the temperature, one is able to isolate any of the physical constants present; namely $c$, $k_{B}$, $\hbar$, or the positron mass $m_{p^{+}}$.
 This provides an interesting technique for measuring physical constants.
-Although many of these constants are used as experimental inputs prior to the measurement, it seems reasonable that one, say the positron mass, $m_{p}$, may be left out of any preliminary experimental inputs and then be measured via the overall coefficient on the frequency dependent temperature, $T_{FDU}$.
-Thus, we can solve for the positron mass to yield, \bqe m =\frac{1}{ \alpha_{TS}} \frac{(\hbar \omega)^2 }{2c^2\gamma}\frac{dN}{d(\hbar \omega)}. \eqe The measurement of the positron mass is presented in Fig. (\ref{plot3}).
-As such, we find, via the recoil FDU temperature, a thermometer capable of measuring mass and/or other physical constants.
-From the data set, we average the measured positron mass over the region where the chi-squared statistic remains below the 1-standard deviation threshold from the radiation analysis; $30-120$ GeV.
-We obtain a value of $m_{p}=1.04 \pm .221 \times 10^{-30}$ kg or $.583 \pm .124$ MeV/$c^2$.
-Here the error comes from the standard deviation of the mean.
+Although many of these constants are used as experimental inputs prior to the measurement, it seems reasonable that one, say the positron mass, $m_{p^{+}}$, may be left out of any preliminary experimental inputs and then be measured via the overall coefficient on the frequency dependent temperature, $T_{FDU}$.
+Thus, we can solve for the positron mass to yield, \bqe m_{p^{+}} = 28\alpha_{S}^{*} \frac{(\hbar \omega)^2 }{2 \pi c^2\gamma}\frac{dN_{EXP}}{d(\hbar \omega)}. \eqe As such, we find, via the recoil FDU temperature, a thermometer capable of measuring mass and/or other physical constants.
+The measurements of the positron mass are presented below.
+From the data sets, we average the measured positron mass over the region, $\omega^* \rightarrow E$ for each sample.
+The measured mass of each sample is presented in the plots below.
+Then, we average over each of the measured masses to obtain a value of $m_{p^+}= 10.0 \pm 1.63 \times 10^{-30}$ kg or $.562 \pm .091$ MeV/$c^2$.
+The error is computed via $\delta m_{tot} =\frac{1}{N}\sum^{N}_{i}\sqrt{(\delta m)^2}$, where $\delta m$ is the standard deviation of each individual mass measurement.
 Note, the statistical error here is the dominant source of error as the experimental error bars are smaller than the data points.
 The accepted value of the positron mass is $m_{p} = 9.11 \times 10^{-31}$ kg or $.511$ MeV/$c^{2}$ \cite{Workman:2022ynf}. \\